https-github-com-elisee10/FoodBuddy/README.md

 **Required Must-have Stories**

-*  [User can create a new account]
+* [User can register for an account]
+* [User can see food buddy(app) logo]
 * [User can login]
+* [User can see food-buddy logo]
+* [User can click on register button]
-*  [User can search for recipe by ingredient]
+* [User can search for a recipe]
+* [User can click search button]
+* [User can click recipe for detail]
+* [User can see varieties of recipies]
+* [User can see random food recipes]
+* [User can see three navigation buttons]
+* [Each navigation button contains search bar, random food recipe and profile]
+* [User can see a search bar at the top]
+* [User can type in food name]
+* [User can click search button]
-*  [User can save the ingredient]
+* [User can see the title, image and description of items]
-*  [User can view a feed of random recipes]
+* [User can automatically see random recipes]
-*  [User can view description of the food]
+* [User can click on the recipes]
-*  [User can find a video link to make the recipe]
+* [User can see a detail page on the recipe]
+* [User can see their own profile]
+* [User can save their favorite recipe]
+* [User can see the recipe for the item in detailed view]

 **Optional Nice-to-have Stories**

 * [User can add their own recipes]
 * [User can upload thier vides on how to make recipes]
 * [User can like and share other peoples recipe]

 ### 2. Screen Archetypes

+* Registration Screen
-* Login- User signs up or logs into their account
+    * User signs register for an account
+    * User can see food buddy(app) logo

+* Login Screen
+    * User can login
+    * User can see food-buddy logo
+    * User can click on register button

+* Home Screen
-* Register - User can register for a new account
+    * User can search for a recipe
+    * User can click search button
+    * User can click recipe for detail
+    * User can see varieties of recipies
+    * User can see random food recipes
+    * User can see three navigation buttons
+    * Each navigation button contains search bar, random food recipe and profile

+* Search Screen
+    * User can see a search bar at the top
+    * User can type in food name
+    * User can click search button
-* Stream- User can stream varities of food
+    * User can see varities of recipe
+    * User can see the title, image and description of items
-* Detail- User can have a detailed view of food of their choice
+    * User can click the items to see a detailed view

+* Trending Screen
+    * User can automatically see random recipes
+    * User can click on the recipes
+    * User can see a detail page on the recipe

+* Profile Screen
+    * User can see their own profile
+    * User can save their favorite recipe

+* Detail Screen
+    * User can click an item to see the details
+    * User can see the title, image and description of the items
+    * User can see the recipe for the item

 ### 3. Navigation

+**Tab Navigation** (Tab to Screen)
+* Search for food
+* Logout

 **Flow Navigation** (Screen to Screen)